pengutronix/qt-gst-player/README.rst

 qt-gst-player
 =============

-This is a QML plugin (extension) that provides the GstVideo QML video playback item.
+This is a QML plugin (extension) that provides the GstGLVideo QML video playback item.

 Project Structure